christinesjx/seatMe/README.md

 ### Enterprise side:

-* register a new restaurant: POST ../resturants/registration
+* register a new user: POST ../resturants/registration
   ```json
   from frontend:
   {